coreyavis/CoreyPHP/docs/Home.md

 echo $obj->method();
 ```

-> If a method returns an array, you must first assign it to a variable for further processing, as the ==echo== statement cannot directly output complex data types.
-Use functions like ==print_r()== to display the array's contents or iterate over it using a loop to properly display or manipulate the data.
+> If a method returns an array, you must first assign it to a variable for further processing, as the `echo` statement cannot directly output complex data types.
+Use functions like `print_r()` to display the array's contents or iterate over it using a loop to properly display or manipulate the data.

 ## Documentation by Class